 Diaphragm valves separate the gas flow from the closing device.

 Water valves regulate and stop the flow of water.
-All types of water valves have their own set of benefits and drawbacks and applications for which it is best suited.
-The majority of water valves in a home’s plumbing system control the flow of pressurized water.
+All types of water valves have their own set of benefits and drawbacks and applications for which it is best suited—most water valves in a home’s plumbing system control pressurized water flow.
 The pressurized water is sometimes from a public water supply or then a private well.
 Depending on the valve’s design, it may be best suited for primary ON-OFF water flow control.
-It also is better used for water flow volume regulation.
+It is also better used for water flow volume regulation.

 Types of water valves: